AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

   <div align="center">
     <img src="../images/trainsWithIssues.png" width="70%">
   </div>

 * The operator must analyse this cases and decide upon resubmitting some of the jobs, launching the final merging submission where the errors are not significant, or killing the train when there are too many errors.

 ## <a name="datasets"></a>Datasets

-* The <a href="https://alimonitor.cern.ch/hyperloop/datasets" target="_blank">**Datasets**</a> page displays all the datasets available.
+* The [**Datasets**](https://alimonitor.cern.ch/hyperloop/datasets) page displays all the datasets available.
 The operator can add, remove, activate or deactivate a dataset.

 * The user can browse and click on the _Dataset_ they want to add to their analysis.
 <div align="center">